Permafrost/TundraTN/README.md

     * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the translation process.

+    * `$content.type.input` is the MIME media type that describes the format of the bizdoc content being translated.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      Defaults to the content type specified on the bizdoc content part.

+    * `$content.type.output` is the MIME media type that describes the format of the resulting translated content.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

     * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
 Defaults to the parsing schema specified on the